evildmp/diataxis-documentation-framework/source/how-to-guides.rst

 **How-to guides must be written from the perspective of the user, not of the machinery.** A how-to guide represents something that someone needs to get done.
 It's defined in other words by the needs of a user.
 Every how-to guide should answer to a human project, in other words.
 It should show what the human needs to do, with the tools at hand, to obtain the result they need.

-This is in strong contrast to common pattern for how-to guides that often prevails, in which how-to guides are defined by operations that can be performed with a tool or system.
+This is in strong contrast to the common pattern for how-to guides that often prevails, in which how-to guides are defined by operations that can be performed with a tool or system.
 The problem with this latter pattern is that it offers little value to the user; it is not addressed to any need the user has.
 Instead, it's focused on the tool, on taking the machinery through its motions.

 This is fundamentally a distinction of *meaningfulness*.
 Meaning is given by purpose and need.
 There is no purpose or need in the functionality of a machine.
 It is merely a series of causes and effects, inputs and outputs.